matiaspakua/ml-demo-project/README.md

 # Description

-1. use a model TensorFlow Hub image classifier model: https://tfhub.dev/google/imagenet/mobilenet_v2_140_224/classification/5
+## Deploy a simple Flask app into AWS.

-2. Python Flask app that can load the model and make predictions on images.  reference: https://dev.to/dishant2001/deploy-your-deep-learning-model-with-flask-on-aws-ec2-instance-5h34
+1. Python Flask app that can load the model and make predictions on images.  reference: https://dev.to/dishant2001/deploy-your-deep-learning-model-with-flask-on-aws-ec2-instance-5h34

+## Configure a model to generate preditions

+2. use a model TensorFlow Hub image classifier model: https://tfhub.dev/google/imagenet/mobilenet_v2_140_224/classification/5

 3. Dockerfile to containerize Flask app and the model.  reference: https://github.com/epigramai/tf-serving-flask-app/blob/master/Dockerfile